ChrisZZhong/chriszzhong.github.io/_posts/2025-04-11-system-design-consistent-hashing.md

 This is because the `standard deviation` gets smaller with more virtual nodes, leading to balanced data distribution.
 The standard deviation is between 5% (200 virtual nodes) and 10% (100 virtual nodes) of the mean

+ServerSwith higher capacity can have more virtual nodes than others